ezod/fuzzpy/README.markdown

 ## Documentation and Examples

-API documentation can be generated with Epydoc using the provided gendoc.sh script.
+API documentation can be generated with Epydoc using `python setup.py doc`.
 This will create a subdirectory `doc` containing full API documentation in HTML format.

 Examples demonstrating the use of FuzzPy can be found in the `examples` subdirectory.